 What is the purpose of the Dutch Heritage Center?

 - To provide a place for the preservation of materials of historical value related to the culture, customs and institutions of Dutch heritage in the greater Chicago area.

 - To develop a research base for the serious scholar interested in the history of the Dutch people in Chicago.

 - To promote a better understanding of all phases of Chicago Dutch relationships–past, present and future.

-The DeKruyter Collection houses books and folders of article clippings donated from the collection of Reverend Arthur DeKruyter.
-The collection resides on the second floor of the library as part of the Dutch Heritage Center; remaining titles are integrated within the general collection.
+The DeKruyter Collection houses books donated from the collection of Reverend Arthur DeKruyter.
+Part of the collection resides on the second floor of the library as part of the Dutch Heritage Center; remaining titles are integrated within the general collection.

 The DeKruyter Collection is open to the public and may be accessed anytime the library is open.